gbyuvd/ChemMiniQ3-SAbRLo/README.md

 - Uses `gbyuvd/synthaccess-chemselfies` as a **reward model**
 - Rewards molecules predicted as **"Easy"** to synthesize
 - Penalizes molecules predicted as **"Hard"**
-- Supports ablation of reward components: SA-only, ChemQ3-only, or mixed
 - Designed for **rapid reward ablation**: SA-only, ChemQ3-only, or mixed modes
 - Tries to be compatible with HuggingFace `Trainer` and `PPOTrainer` for easy RL experimentation